klarkent/ha-bp-auto-lights/README.md

     possible, I would make it so that any adjustment to the lights is kept until the room is left for a prolonged (configurable) amount of time.
 May conflict with the streaming-mode.

+## Use-cases

+So far, this Blueprint has very basic use-cases.
+It does not take into account the presence of guests, or of someone sleeping.
+Those are going to be there in the future, as I get the time to implement those functions for my own home.

+The best use-cases are so far:

+- Rooms where no one sleeps
+- Rooms that don't need multi-zone settings (as the Area feature is not yet implemented)
+- Rooms that need more than one presence-sensor (it probably would not be hard to introduce, but it is not a use-case I need)
+- Rooms with no special logic needed as of which scene to activate based on time or condition. (this also may be introduced at some point in time, but at the moment I feel like my knowledge of HA is not enough to implement this in a usable way in a Blueprint)

 ## Supported Devices with "special" features